MoggmentuM/DD2360/README.md

-# Homeworks and projects for the course DD2360.
+# Homeworks and projects for the course DD2360 Applied GPU programming.

+Valeria Grotto | Martin Forslund